webpack-contrib/html-loader/README.md

 ### Templating

-You can use any template system.
+You can use any templating engine by leveraging the preprocessor option in html-loader.
+The preprocessor function receives the file content and the loader context, allowing you to transform the HTML before it’s processed by webpack.

 Below is an example for [handlebars](https://handlebarsjs.com/).

 **file.hbs**